google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/index.markdown

 {% include shared/takeaway.liquid list=page.key-takeaways.tldr %}

-Understanding the accessibility issue, its scope, and its impact can make you a better web developer.
+Understanding accessibility, its scope, and its impact can make you a better web developer.
 This course is intended to help you understand how you can make your websites accessible and usable for everyone.

 "Accessibility" can be difficult to spell, but it doesn't have to be difficult to accomplish.
 In this course, you will see how to get some easy wins to help improve accessibility with minimal effort, how you can use what's built in to HTML to create more accessible and robust interfaces, and how to leverage some advanced techniques for creating polished accessible experiences.